 How does Linked Benefit Long-Term Care Insurance work?

-Linked Benefit Long-Term Care InsuranceUnlike Traditional Long-Term Care Insurance (LTCI), a Linked Benefit Long-Term Care Insurance policy is a different insurance product, such as life insurance, with a Long-Term Care Insurance rider attached.
-This has become a popular approach.
-Essentially, if you do not need long term care, your heirs can still receive a benefit.
-Also, even if you need some care, if there is something left over, it could also go to your heirs.
+Unlike Traditional Long-Term Care Insurance (LTCI), a Linked Benefit Long-Term Care Insurance policy is a different insurance product, such as life insurance or an annuity, with a Long-Term Care Insurance rider attached.
+This “Hybrid LTCI” approach has become popular.
+Essentially, if you do not need long-term care, your heirs can still receive a benefit.
+Additionally, even if you require some care, any remaining funds could also be passed on to your heirs.

-Linked Benefit Long-Term Care Insurance policies pay for your care due to a chronic illness or injury.
-However, the long-term care benefit is usually a fraction of the total death benefit paid to the insured to cover long term care expenses.
-Also, there are usually activities of daily living or severe cognitive impairment qualifications to receive long term care benefits.
-If you meet the requirements, you may be eligible to receive a portion of the policy death benefits tax-free for your long-term care needs.
+Qualified long-term care expenses include the inability to do activities of daily living or care needed due to severe cognitive impairment.
+If you meet the requirements, you may be eligible to receive a portion of the policy death benefit or annuity cash value tax-free for your long-term care needs.

 Paying for a Linked Benefit Plan